mjpritchard/test-decap-help/content/docs/data-transfer/globus-command-line-interface.md

 that you can use anywhere (for example your own desktop/laptop) to interact with the Globus service, to orchestrate a transfer between 2 endpoints (collections, in new Globus terminology).
 The CLI is not centrally installed on JASMIN, and does not need to be in the same place as either of the 2 collections involved in the transfer.
-The fact that one of those collections is the JASMIN collection does not mean that you need to be on JASMIN to orchestrate the transfer: you could use the CLI on your own laptop/desktop, even if the 2 collections were 2 institutional Globus collections on opposite sides of the world.
+You could use the CLI on your own laptop/desktop, even if the 2 collections were 2 institutional Globus collections on opposite sides of the world.
 You could of course decide to install the CLI in your home directory on JASMIN if that were useful as part of your